The4g/rsschool-cv/cv.md

 ## About me

 My name is Usman.
-I'm planning to study and change my profession from system administrator to a web developer and get a job in large and stable company.
+I plan to further my knowledge and skills in system administration and information security by learning new skills in the field of web development.

 ## Skills